dennis-dingwei/AB-public/Vision/README.md

 # The Operating Principles of the Consortium

 In our operations and membership, we will:
-*	Provide an open forum, where diverse voices from around the world and industries come together, incubate and build consensus for global standards for Web technologies, including organizations of all sizes (from single-person companies to multi-nationals) and considering public feedback.
+*	Provide an open forum, where diverse voices, without discrimination, from around the world and industries come together, incubate and build consensus for global standards for Web technologies, including organizations of all sizes (from single-person companies to multi-nationals) and considering public feedback.
 * Encourage incubation in new areas and industries with open platforms for discussion, collaboration and innovation, making it more structured and improving consensus-building among key stake holders.
-* Strive for the broadest participation, along axes including worldwide participation, diversity and inclusion, facilitating balance, equity and cooperation among the participants from different industries, user groups and organizational sizes, and thus establishing W3C as representative of the whole community.
+* Strive for the broadest participation, along axes including worldwide participation, diversity and inclusion, facilitating balance, equity and cooperation among the participants from different nations, industries, user groups and organizational sizes, and thus establishing W3C as representative of the whole community.
 * Increase involvement of under-represented key stakeholders such as end users, content creators, developers etc.
 * Ensure transparency, equity and fairness.
-Our work will not be exclusively dominated by any person, company or interest group.
+Our work will not be exclusively dominated by any person, company, interest group or nations.
 * Establish and improve collaborative relationships with other organizations in the domain of Internet and Web standards, including building and maintaining respected relationships with governments and businesses for providing credible advice.

 # Acknowledgements and Supporting Material